Mr Omar Tillo

 All patients should be in good health and have realistic expectations about what can be achieved with male pectoral implants

 You will be a good patient for male pectoral implants if you are:

 Before surgery, you will be given a general anaesthetic, so you will not be awake for the procedure.
+The general anaesthetic is used exclusively by Centre for Surgery and is known as ClearSleep™.
 The procedure will take about two hours to complete.

 The surgeon will make a small incision in the armpit.
 The placement of this incision means the scarring will be less visible.
 Next, a pocket is made in the tissue between the pectoral muscle and rib cage.

 The custom-made silicone implant is then inserted into this pocket.
 Both the skin and muscles will then be stitched shut.
 You will then have pectoral muscles that are much more defined and larger while looking and feeling natural.